 The best portable power banks

-The RAVPower 15000mAh PD Power Bank is a great compact option.
+The RAVPower 20,000mAh PD Power Bank is a great compact option.
 It’s small enough to fit in most pockets and easy to store in your purse or backpack.
 Despite its small size, it has a great charging capacity.
-It has 30W total output and can charge two devices at the same time.
+It has 78W total output, with a 60W USB-C PD port, and can charge two devices at the same time.
 Plus, the 18W charging input helps the device recharge up to twice as fast as standard portable chargers.

 Samsung 2-in-1 Portable Fast Charge Wireless